LOUISE ORWIN IS AN AWARD-WINNING PERFORMANCE ARTIST, WRITER AND DIRECTOR

 -----------------------------------------

-Louise was also co-founder of Steakhouse Live, an artist-run organisation producing exciting performance festivals making space for exciting live art and performance in the UK; is a femme-wrestler extraordinaire for Femme Feral's THERESAMAYSMACKDOWN; is a regular collaborator of artist babe Amy Lord; and previous co-director of Lemonade and Laughing Gas.
+Louise was also co-founder of Steakhouse Live, an artist-run organisation producing exciting performance festivals making space for exciting live art and performance in the UK; was a femme-wrestler extraordinaire for Femme Feral's THERESAMAYSMACKDOWN; and was co-founder of legendary underground events and immersive arts company LEMONADE AND LAUGHING GAS (with Amy Lord).

 You can get in touch with her here 💋